Frequently asked questions: Driving records

 • Collisions

-*This type of record does not show violations and collisions for law enforcement officers, firefighters, or Washington State Patrol officers that occurred while driving official vehicles while on duty.
+*These records don't show violations and collisions for law enforcement officers, firefighters, tow trucks or Washington State Patrol officers that occurred while on duty, driving official vehicles.

 How long will it take to get a copy of a driving record?

-Can employers or insurance companies tell anyone else about information on my driving record?
+Can employers or insurance companies tell anyone what's on my driving record?

-Driving records are confidential documents in the state of Washington, and are provided only to those authorized by law.
-Insurance companies, employers, transit authorities, volunteer organizations, and school districts who get a copy of your driving record may not reveal any information from your record to a third party.
+No. Driving records are confidential and are provided only to those authorized by law.
+Insurance companies, employers, transit authorities, volunteer organizations, and school districts who get a copy of your driving record may not reveal your information to a third party.

 Convictions and violations—Most convictions, forfeitures of bail, or court findings stating an infraction was committed 5 years from conviction or adjudication date